List of military electronics of the United States: A–G

 This subpage lists American military electronic instruments/systems along with brief descriptions.
 This stand-alone list specifically identifies electronic devices which are assigned designations (names) according to the Joint Electronics Type Designation System (JETDS) beginning with the AN/ prefix.
 They are grouped below by the first designation letter following this prefix.
-The list is organized as sorted tables that reflect the purpose, uses and manufacturers of each listed item.
+The list is organized as sorted tables that reflect the purpose, uses, and manufacturers of each listed item.

-Due to page size considerations, the full list was split into sub-pages.
-The list on this page only shows designations where the first letter after AN/ is between A and G. For all designations between M and Z, please see List of military electronics of the United States/M–Z.
+The list on this page only shows designations where the first letter after AN/ is between A and G. For all designations between M and Z, please see List of military electronics of the United States: M–Z.

-NOTE: Letters E, H, I, J, L, N, O, Q, R, X and Y are not used in the first-position of JETDS nomenclatures.
+NOTE: Letters E, H, I, J, L, N, O, Q, R, X, and Y are not used in the first-position of JETDS nomenclatures.